luwcs/Othello-Game/README.md

 ## AI play with you
-Implemented Greedy algorithms AI strategy.
+Implemented Minimax algorithms AI strategy.
 Can you beat it?

 ## Video Walkthrough